NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

   * Topic: "*Dictators in the Spotlight*: What Do They Do When They Cannot Do Business as Usual?"

-  * Committee: prof. Daniel Treisman (chair), prof. Barbara Geddes, prof. Chad Hazlett, prof. Daniel Posner, prof. Jeniffer Pan (Stanford)
+  * Committee: Prof. Daniel Treisman (chair), Prof. Barbara Geddes, Prof. Chad Hazlett, Prof. Daniel Posner, Prof. Jeniffer Pan (Stanford)

 **University of California, Los Angeles**, MS in Statistics  (2018)